marko-knoebl/slides/sections/react/12-state-en.md

 ## state in function components

-In function components we make use of `useState`:
+In function components we make use of the _state hook_:

 ```js
 import { useState } from 'react';